sofianunezda/Quantum-Sensing/README.md

 ---

-## 🎯Project Goals
+## 🎯 Project Goals
 The aim of this repository is to provide an accessible introduction to quantum sensing based on nitrogen-vacancy (NV) centers in diamond by combining theoretical background with interactive numerical simulations.

 The project is intended for physics students, researchers beginning in the field and anyone interested in understanding the fundamental principles of NV-based quantum sensing.

+The next stage of the project is to extend the simulator while preserving its current structure and educational approach, incorporating additional concepts developed in the study manual.

 ---

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE⁠Attachment.png file for details.

 If you use the manual, code or figures in academic or educational work, acknowledgment of this repository is appreciated.